moghadam-pro/tailwind-icons/README.md

 A set of free MIT-licensed high-quality font icons pack for UI development.

-Tailwind icons convert and optimaized for fully standard view and size in font icon pack (font-face).
+Heroicons SVG icons convert and optimaized for fully standard view and size in font icon pack (font-face).

-### both outline and solid in one
+### both outline and solid in one resource

 225 icons on font file with all type you need to use, more to come in the future.